gopher-net/ipvlan-docker-plugin/README.md

 ipvlan-docker-plugin
 =================

-This repo is for examples of a plugin w/ libnetwork and temporary until we get Ipvlan/Macvlan native driver support in Docker which will be relatively soon.
-This will deprecate in order to focus on much more interesting Gopher networking scenarios like integrations with nerdy network knobs such as [osrg/gobgp](https://github.com/osrg/gobgp/) or different underlay integrations.
-802.1q should be supported by virtue of subinterfaces with macvlan/ipvlan with native drivers.
-While it can be supported here, the effort would be kind of wasted since we will get it native soon so hang tight for trunks.

 ipvlan is a lightweight L2 and L3 network implementation that does not require traditional bridges and is generally pretty kewl.

 ### Pre-Requisites